dlvu/dlvu.github.io/tools/index.md

             <img src="lecture04.tools.key-stage-0035.svg" class="slide-image" />

             <figcaption>
             <p    >With a decent learning rate chosen, we can train for longer runs.
 At this point, a different kind of loss curve becomes important.
 For a smaller number of times during your training run (usually once per epoch), you should test your model on the whole <span>validation set</span> and on the whole <span>training set</span>.* You can then plot the average loss or accuracy (or any other metric) for both datasets.<br></p><p    >What we see here is that if we look at just the training accuracy, we might be confident of getting almost 99% of our instances correct.
 Unfortunately, the validation accuracy is much lower at around 96%.
 Some parts of our performance are due to <em>overfitting</em>, and will not<strong> generalize</strong> to unseen data.
-For this reason the difference between the performance on the training and validation data is called the <strong>generalization gap</strong>.<br></p><p    >* People often use the running loss averaged over the preceding epoch in place of this, but it's more accurate to rerun the model on the whole training data.
+For this reason the difference between the performance on the training and validation data is called the <strong>generalization gap</strong>.<br></p><p    >* People often use the running loss averaged over the preceding epoch in place of this, but it's more accurate (and more expensive) to rerun the model on the whole training data.
 This is because the running loss is an average taken as the model changes.
 If you want to know the training loss for the precise model at the end of the epoch, you need to do a full pass over the training data as well as over the validation data.</p><p    ></p>
             </figcaption>
        </section>